hsynuzm/FB-LOGO/README.md

 A big thank you to the following individuals who contributed to the success of this project:

-- @yunusornek - for providing insightful feedback and helping with the backend architecture.
+- @yunusornek and @MathematicianGoat - for providing insightful feedback and helping with the backend architecture.

 Your support made this project possible!